 We will now look at common cycling claim examples.
 If you have been injured in an accident that was not your fault, whether it is listed below or not, please call us today to enquire about making a cycling accident claim for compensation.
-If you are entitled to claim compensation, we will sign a cycling accident solicitor to start working on your case right away.
+If you are entitled to claim compensation, we could assign a cycling accident solicitor from our panel to start working on your case right away.

 Please be aware, reporting a cycling accident to the police is very important.
 If you have been involved in a hit and run cycling accident, you should report the accident to the police within 14 days of the incident happening.

 If you are injured in a cycling accident, we recommend that you take the following precautions to help keep yourself safe, and minimise the risk of your injuries.